djoly/eflexcan2mqtt/README.md

 **DISCLAIMER: This project is in no way affiliated with Fortress Power.
 It comes with no warrantees or guarantees.
 Use at your own risk.**

-The intent of this project is to develop a means to harvest battery data from the Fortress eFlex batteries.
+The intent of this project is to provide a means to harvest battery data from the Fortress Power eFlex batteries.
 This data can be saved to a timeseries database, such as InfluxDB, for visualization and analysis.

 Example JSON published to MQTT: